Amarsmer/amarsmer/README.md

 `ros2 launch amarsmer_control control_launch.py`

-~~`ros2 launch bluerov2_control cascaded_pids_launch.py sliders:=true`~~
+The current node running an open-loop control can be ran as:

+`ros2 run amarsmer_control control.py`

 # License
-Amarsmer package is open-sourced under the Apache-2.0 license.
+Amarsmer package is open-sourced under the MIT License.
 See the LICENSE file for details.